porres/pd-else/Source/Control/lua/tutorial/pd-lua-intro.md

 This works pretty much like the `outlet` method, but outputs messages to the given receiver instead.
 For instance, let's say you have a toggle with receiver symbol `onoff` in your patch, then you can turn on that toggle with a call like `pd.send("onoff", "float", {1})`.
 (Recall that the `atoms` argument always needs to be a table, even if it is a singleton, lest you'll get that "invalid atoms table" error that we discussed earlier).

 One complication are receiver symbols using a `$0-` patch id prefix, which are commonly used to differentiate receiver symbols in different toplevel patches or abstractions, in order to prevent name clashes.
-A Pd-Lua object doesn't have any idea of what toplevel patch it is located in, and what the numeric id of that patch is, so you'll have to expand the `$0-` prefix on the Pd side and pass it, e.g., as a creation argument.
-For instance, suppose that the toggle receiver is in fact named `$0-onoff`, then something like the following Pd-Lua object will do the trick, if you invoke it as `luasend $0-onoff`:
+For instance, suppose that the toggle receiver is in fact named `$0-onoff`, then something like the following Pd-Lua object will do the trick, if you invoke it as `luasend $0-onoff` (you'll also find an explanation further below on how to manage this expansion for symbols from incoming messages):

 ~~~lua
 local luasend = pd.Class:new():register("luasend")